 Structure is important because it determines the flow of power and information in an organization.
 There’s no one right organizational structure, and nearly every model struggles to find the balance between decentralization, which moves decision-making to the people closest to the issues the company faces, and centralization, which keeps company activities closely aligned to goals and objectives.

 The most common organizational structures are based on company functions, divisions and geographies.
 Matrixed organizations, which combine functional and divisional structures, are also popular but can lead to confusion.
-These four types of structures — functional, divisional, geographical and matrixed — have become more challenging to maintain in today’s disruptive business environment, as the strict hierarchy often does not provide the speed or flexibility to react to changes in the environment.
+These four types of structures — functional, divisional, geographical and matrixed — have become more challenging to maintain in today’s disruptive business environment, as the strict business hierarchy often does not provide the speed or flexibility to react to changes in the environment.
 As a result, new structures are emerging, such as flat organizations and adhocracies.

 Description: A functional organizational structure divides leadership and the flow of information by the major functions of the company, such as sales, marketing and operations.